javelina-works/unsupervised-plant-search/notebooks/jupytext/1_data_preprocessing.md

 We also increased the contrast to make vegetation areas stand out more from the background (hardly needed, in this case).
 We used opening to remove small non-vegetation regions, then closing to fill back in small gaps.

+Finally, we used thresholding to determine which parts of the image are or are not the plants we are looking for.
+The last plot shows how we did, with the detected regions overlaid on the original image for comparisson.

 ```python
 from skimage.exposure import equalize_adapthist
 from skimage.filters import threshold_otsu